Trinity River Campus Student Organizations

 - Log on to my.tccd.edu

-- Click on TCC Clubs and Committees in the upper left corner
+- Click on TCC Clubs and Committees link or the Organizations tab

 - Click Trinity River Campus